pravega/pravega-samples/pravega-client-examples/README.md

-# Standalone Examples of Pravega Applications
+# Pravega Client Example Applications
 These applications only need a running Pravega to execute against.

 ## Pre requisites